giorgiazaccaria/giorgiazaccaria.github.io/00about.md

 ### Grants/Awards
 **July 2026** \
-IFCS2026 Chikio Hayashi Award for young researchers in the field of classification and clustering, International Federation of Classification Societies.
+IFCS 2026 Chikio Hayashi Award for young researchers in the field of classification and clustering, International Federation of Classification Societies.

 **November 2023** \
 Grant for _Erasmus+ for Professors and Research Fellows_, a.y.
 2023/2024, University of Milano Bicocca, Italy.